brunohpaiva/better-sign-edit/README.md

 ## Download

-You can get the mod on [Modrinth](https://modrinth.com/mod/better-sign-edit).
+You can get the mod on [Modrinth](https://modrinth.com/mod/better-sign-edit) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods/better-sign-edit).

 ## License